pretix/pretix-docs/docs/topics/gift-cards.md

     A test mode card cannot be turned into a non-test mode card or vice versa after it has been created.
     Do not issue non-test mode gift cards with codes that can be easily guessed.

-Click the :btn-icon:fontawesome-solid-plus:Manually issue a gift card: button.
+Click the :btn-icon:fa3-plus:Manually issue a gift card: button.
 The "Gift card code" field will already be filled out with a randomly generated code, but you can change that code to your liking.
 Any code you enter here manually must be between 2 and 190 digits in length and may only contain Latin letters, numbers, dots and dashes.
 Diacritic symbols such as umlauts and accents are not supported.